 Ok, so what is 2D animation?
-This kind of videos is almost entirely done via computers, though traditional 2D animation still has a following.
-Computer animation is very popular because current software programs allow for a very high quality product with much less effort than hand crafting 24 frames per second of cells.
+These kinds of videos are almost entirely done via computers, though traditional 2D animation still has a following.
+Computer animation is very popular because current software programs allow for a very high-quality product with much less effort than handcrafting 24 frames per second of cells.
 Even consumer level software can be used for everything from ‘viral’ videos, music videos, games, and presentations.

 How can you benefit from 2D animation?